PurpleBooth/git-mit/docs/lints/index.md

 Your commit message has duplicated trailers

-You can fix this by deleting the duplicated "Signed-off-by", "Co-authored-by" fields
+You can fix this by deleting the duplicated "Co-authored-by", "Signed-off-by" fields
 ```

 #### Git Manual Style